 The reading ambassadors in across the school have a very important job to promote reading across the school.
 They enjoyed their recent trip to a bookstore to purchase books for the class library.

-All children in Reception and Year 1 take home reading books.
+All children take home reading books.
+Children in Reception and Key Stage1 take home phonics books.
 These books are at a phonetically decodable level accessible to the children.

 In addition to phonic books, children in EYFS/KS1 can take home a high quality picture book to share at home.
 This is a book that aims to develop language acquisition and comprehension whilst continuing to develop a love of reading.